bartekl1/DesktopElephants/README.md

 # Desktop Elephants

-A programme that displays elephants on the desktop.
+A program that displays elephants on the desktop.

 ---